 “Yea, but this is a maze that changes every day.
 How would a ball of yarn help us out in this situation?”

-Zero went ahead first, without answering.
-Walking down the pathway that lead straight to the entrance of the Maze, Zero walked up towards one of the stone walls.
-He stopped while his friends surrounded him wondering what he will do.
+Zero went ahead first without answering.
+Then, walking down the pathway that leads straight to the Maze’s entrance, Zero walked up towards one of the stone walls.
+He stopped while his friends surrounded him, wondering what he would do.
 Searching through his bag, Zero pulled out the Golden Chalk the elder Leprechaun gave him.
-Carefully, Zero drew a ball of yarn that was threaded into a large needle the size of his forearm.
+Carefully, Zero drew a ball of yarn threaded into a large needle the size of his forearm.

-Even though his drawing was not considered complex, he was able to draw what he needed.
-In a shimmer of light, the ball of yarn that was threaded into the large needle slowly changed into a three dimensional object and fell to the ground.
+Even though his drawing was not considered complex, he could draw what he needed.
+In a shimmer of light, the ball of yarn threaded into the large needle slowly changed into a three-dimensional object and fell to the ground.

 “A ball of yarn and a needle?”
-Agnis asked confused on what Zero would do.
+Agnis asked, confused, what Zero would do.
 “How is this going to help us?”

 Zero did not reply and picked up the magical yarn and needle.

-Created from the Golden chalk.
-The golden yarn is endowed with an endless amount of yarn until it is cut by the drawer.
+Created from Golden chalk.
+The golden yarn is endowed with endless yarn until it is cut by the drawer.
 One end of the yarn is already threaded into the needle.
 An indestructible yarn.
 It can only be used once.
-Once cut the yarn will disappear.
+Once cut, the yarn will disappear.
 Only the drawer may handle the golden needle.

-A magical chalk that has the ability to bring to life a drawing on the ground giving it magical properties.
+Magical chalk can bring to life a drawing on the ground giving it magical properties.
 Its powers are unknown.
 How it was made is a mystery in itself.
 The magical chalk can only be used three times before it breaks.
-Use it wisely for there is no other chance to bring it back to life.
+Use it wisely, for there is no other chance to bring it back to life.